morayl/Footprint/README.md

 This library is suitable for bug investigation or log during development.
 Major functions are a little bit slow, because using `stack trace`.
 Recommend, using `debugImplementation` and remove footprint's codes before release build.
-Or use `footprint-ktx-noop` in releaseImplementation.
+Or use `footprint-noop` in releaseImplementation.
 Or use `implementation` and switch enable using `configureFootprint(enable = BuildConfig.DEBUG)`.

 ChangeLog